kuno-market/kuno-market-servant.hs/README.md

 Servant API specifications for Kuno Market's APIs.
 Use the `servant-api` package to generate functions for interacting with Kuno Market's APIs.

+## Versioning

+To use the v1 API, you need to checkout the `v1` branch.
+The `master` branch should be considered unstable.

 ## Network.KunoMarket.API.Public

 This is the API spec for the public market-data API.